MPLS Segment Routing, Part 2: Junos Config!

 You can see that I also changed R1’s Node SIDs 1 and 2.
 Similarly, I changed R2 to Node SIDs 3 and 4.
 R3 was changed to Node SIDs 5 and 6, and so on.

 Aah, Node SID 6.
-That’s the devil.
+That’s the one we’re interested in.
 16 + 6 = 21.
 Will this cause a label clash?

 As the output below shows, there was indeed a clash.
 Label 21 would have been used by L-ISIS for R3’s IPv6 Node SID, and there was a route entry for this in the mpls.0 table – but the L2Circuit route has a numerically lower route preference, and so it wins.